lpenap/gifbot/README.md

 # Gifbot for Slack

+This is a modified version of [Gifbot](https://github.com/josephschmitt/gifbot).
+This version prevents direct requests to the gifbot URL.

+Original Documentation:

 Gifs for your [Slack](https://slack.com) channel.

 Do you find that you cannot properly and completely express yourself unless it's done in animated form?
 You're not alone!
 Gifbot is here to help.